cryptoinhero/zurbank/README.md

 ### Automated Testing

-Developers are strongly encouraged to write [unit tests](src/test/README.md) for new code, and to submit new unit tests for old code.
-Unit tests can be compiled and run (assuming they weren't disabled in configure) with: `make check`.
-Further details on running and extending unit tests can be found in [/src/test/README.md](/src/test/README.md).
+Developers are strongly encouraged to write [unit tests](/doc/unit-tests.md) for new code, and to submit new unit tests for old code.
+Unit tests can be compiled and run (assuming they weren't disabled in configure) with: `make check`

-There are also [regression and integration tests](/test), written in Python, that are run automatically on the build server.
+There are also [regression and integration tests](/qa) of the RPC interface, written in Python, that are run automatically on the build server.
-These tests can be run (if the [test dependencies](/test) are installed) with: `test/functional/test_runner.py`
+These tests can be run (if the [test dependencies](/qa) are installed) with: `qa/pull-tester/rpc-tests.py`

-The Travis CI system makes sure that every pull request is built for Windows, Linux, and macOS, and that unit/sanity tests are run automatically.
+The Travis CI system makes sure that every pull request is built for Windows, Linux, and OS X, and that unit/sanity tests are run automatically.

 ### Manual Quality Assurance (QA) Testing